sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

 4. Type Handling & Frequency Management

     - Q4.1 For relative vs. absolute distinction, what are the tradeoffs between keeping the current type-based approach (inferring from value types) v/s using explicit metadata/flags instead?
+    - Answer4.1
+        - infer from the type
+        - avoid enforcing strict requirement on inputs from user, if it can be inferred.
     - Q4.2 For frequency management (the complex freq property with setter) since a lot of breakages happen here, is there a way to make it optional instead of required?
 Will it break anything?

 5. MultiIndex support